-(b) The Anti-Kickback Act of 1986 (41 U.S.C.
-51-58) (the Act), prohibits any person from-
+(b) 41 U.S.C. chapter 87, Kickbacks, prohibits any person from-

 - (1) Providing or attempting to provide or offering to provide any kickback; - (2) Soliciting, accepting, or attempting to accept any kickback; or - (3) Including, directly or indirectly, the amount of any kickback in the contract price charged by a prime Contractor to the United States or in the contract price charged by a subcontractor to a prime Contractor or higher tier subcontractor. - (c) (1) The Contractor shall have in place and follow reasonable procedures designed to prevent and detect possible violations described in paragraph (b) of this clause in its own operations and direct business relationships. - (2) When the Contractor has reasonable grounds to believe that a violation described in paragraph (b) of this clause may have occurred, the Contractor shall promptly report in writing the possible violation.
-Such reports shall be made to the inspector general of the contracting agency, the head of the contracting agency if the agency does not have an inspector general, or the Department of Justice. - (3) The Contractor shall cooperate fully with any Federal agency investigating a possible violation described in paragraph (b) of this clause. - (4) The Contracting Officer may (i) offset the amount of the kickback against any monies owed by the United States under the prime contract and/or (ii) direct that the Prime Contractor withhold from sums owed a subcontractor under the prime contract the amount of the kickback.
+Such reports shall be made to the inspector general of the contracting agency, the head of the contracting agency if the agency does not have an inspector general, or the Attorney General. - (3) The Contractor shall cooperate fully with any Federal agency investigating a possible violation described in paragraph (b) of this clause. - (4) The Contracting Officer may (i) offset the amount of the kickback against any monies owed by the United States under the prime contract and/or (ii) direct that the Prime Contractor withhold from sums owed a subcontractor under the prime contract the amount of the kickback.
 The Contracting Officer may order that monies withheld under subdivision (c)(4)(ii) of this clause be paid over to the Government unless the Government has already offset those monies under subdivision (c)(4)(i) of this clause.
 In either case, the Prime Contractor shall notify the Contracting Officer when the monies are withheld. - (5) The Contractor agrees to incorporate the substance of this clause, including paragraph (c)(5) but excepting paragraph (c)(1), in all subcontracts under this contract which exceed \$150,000.

-CLAUSE I.6 - FAR 52.203-8 CANCELLATION, RESCISSION, AND RECOVERY OF FUNDS FOR ILLEGAL OR IMPROPER ACTIVITY (JAN 1997)
+CLAUSE I.6 - FAR 52.203-8 CANCELLATION, RESCISSION, AND RECOVERY OF FUNDS FOR ILLEGAL OR IMPROPER ACTIVITY (MAY 2014)

-- (a) If the Government receives information that a Contractor or a person has engaged in conduct constituting a violation of subsection (a), (b), (c), or (d) of Section 27 of the Office of Federal Procurement Policy Act (41 U.S.C.
-423) (the Act), as amended by Section 4304 of the National Defense Authorization Act for Fiscal Year 1996 (Pub.L.
-104-106), the Government may -- - (1) Cancel the solicitation, if the contract has not yet been awarded or issued; or - (2) Rescind the contract with respect to which -- - The Contractor or someone acting for the Contractor has been convicted for an offense where the conduct constitutes a violation of subsection 27 (a) or (b) of the Act for the purpose of either -- - (A) Exchanging the information covered by such subsections for anything of value; or
+(a) If the Government receives information that a contractor or a person has violated 41 U.S.C.
+2102-2104, Restrictions on Obtaining and Disclosing Certain Information, the Government may-

+- (1) Cancel the solicitation, if the contract has not yet been awarded or issued; or - (2) Rescind the contract with respect to which --

+(i)The Contractor or someone acting for the Contractor has been convicted for an offense where the conduct violates 41 U.S.C.
+2102 for the purpose of either-

+(A) Exchanging the information covered by such subsections for anything of value; or